Attorney, Author, Artist, and Autism Advocate

-Haley Moss made international headlines for becoming as the first documented openly autistic attorney admitted to The Florida Bar.
+Haley Moss made international headlines for becoming the first documented openly autistic attorney admitted to The Florida Bar.
 She received her Juris Doctor from the University of Miami School of Law in 2018 and graduated from the University of Florida in 2015 with her B.S. in Psychology and B.A. in Criminology.
-Haley is a speaker, educator, scholar and consultant on neurodiversity at work, the Americans with Disabilities Act, autism and disability-adjacent topics.
+Haley is a speaker, educator, scholar, and consultant on neurodiversity at work, the Americans with Disabilities Act, autism and disability-adjacent topics.

 Haley is working on her latest book, Great Minds Think Differently: Neurodiversity for Lawyers.
 She is also the author of Middle School: The Stuff Nobody Tells You About and A Freshman Survival Guide for College Students with Autism Spectrum Disorders: The Stuff Nobody Tells You About.
 Haley’s work on neurodiversity, autism and disability has also been published in The Washington Post, HuffPost, Teen Vogue, Fast Company, and others.

 She was appointed to the Florida Bar Young Lawyers Division Board of Governors, the Florida Bar Journal Editorial Board, the Florida Bar Standing Committee on Diversity & Inclusion.
 Haley also serves on the constituency board for the University of Miami – Nova Southeastern University Center for Autism & Related Disabilities and the Board of Directors for Different Brains.